NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Creating-a-Package.md

     - Similarly, if `Utilities.dll` depends on `Utilities.resources.dll`, where again the latter is not useful on its own, then put both in the same package.

 Resources are, in fact, a special case.
 When a package is installed into a project, NuGet automatically adds assembly references to the package's DLLs, *excluding* those that are named `.resources.dll` because they are assumed to be localized satellite assemblies (see [Creating localized packages](creating-localized-packages.md)).
 For this reason, avoid using `.resources.dll` for files that otherwise contain essential package code.

+If your library contains COM interop assemblies, you need to add special authoring to make them compatible with package reference (see [Authoring COM Interop packages compatible with Package Reference](#authoring-com-interop-packages-compatible-with-package-reference) )

 ## The role and structure of the .nuspec file